-This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
+This statement is made under section 54 of the Modern Slavery Act 2015.

-Our supply chain has no risk of slavery or human trafficking, due to being a business that sells services rather than goods and all employment checks are made on both contracted and employed staff.
+Our supply chain has no risk of slavery or human trafficking due to being a business that sells services rather than goods.
+All employment checks are made on both contracted and employed staff.

 Our Policies on Slavery & Human Trafficking

 We are an equal opportunities employer.
-The Directors have all signed up to Corporate Social Responsibility in its strongest sense, by being responsible corporate citizens engaging ethically with Clients and Suppliers (and their own staff).
+The Directors have all signed up for Corporate Social Responsibility by being responsible corporate citizens engaging ethically with Clients and Suppliers (and their staff).

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We are committed to ensuring no modern slavery or human trafficking takes place in our supply chains or any part of our business.

-We engage ethically with similarly minded businesses and have a zero-tolerance approach to the issue.
+We engage ethically with similarly-minded businesses and have a zero-tolerance approach.
 We do not conduct business with companies with poor ethical conduct or sectors where such exposure may occur.
-This includes all training providers and business that use Skills for Logistics Ltd as an EPA.
+This includes all training providers and businesses that use Skills for Logistics Ltd as an EPA.

-We have a strong understanding of the recruitment industry; we abide by any UK regulations that minimise the risk of modern slavery within our work place.
+We have a strong understanding of the recruitment industry; we abide by any UK regulations that minimise the risk of modern slavery within our workplace.

-As an employer Skills for Logistics Ltd takes the necessary steps when recruiting any new members of staff either in a permanent position or as a self-employed contractor, that all employment checks are made, and that the employee has the full right to work within the UK.
+As an employer, Skills for Logistics Ltd takes the necessary steps when recruiting any new members of staff either in a permanent position or as a self-employed contractor, that all employment checks are made, and that the employee has the full right to work within the UK.

 All staff are paid above the minimum wage, and this goes directly in to personal bank accounts.

-Due to the type of business we run the risks to our business and supply chain are minimal with regards to modern slavery and people trafficking and we consider ourselves as low risk.
+Due to the type of business we run the risks to our business and supply chain are minimal with regards to modern slavery and people trafficking, and we consider ourselves as low risk.